CodingItWrong/reactnativetesting.io/src/pages/gettingbetter/tutorial/index.md

 ## More to Come

-The following are already present in [this tutorial's GitHub repo](https://github.com/CodingItWrong/getting-better-expo), and will be added to this tutorial as time allows:
+The following will be added to this tutorial as time allows:

 - A lower-level direct test of `NewRestaurantForm`
 - Refactoring the visuals of the app to use [React Native Paper](https://reactnativepaper.com/) instead of custom styling